johannesulf/nautilus/docs/index.rst

 Overview
 --------

 Nautilus is an MIT-licensed pure-Python package for Bayesian posterior and evidence estimation.
 It utilizes importance sampling and efficient space exploration using neural networks.
-Compared to traditional MCMC and Nested Sampling codes, it needs fewer likelihood calls and produces much larger posterior samples.
+Compared to traditional MCMC and Nested Sampling codes, it often needs fewer likelihood calls and produces much larger posterior samples.
 Additionally, nautilus is highly accurate and produces Bayesian evidence estimates with percent precision.

 .. toctree::
     :maxdepth: 1